-President, Chief Executive Officer, and Principal Financial OfficerView Bio
+President and Chief Executive OfficerView Bio

 Nancy has an established track record of value creation in biotechnology.
 Prior to Syros, she was Chief Medical Officer at Millennium Pharmaceuticals and, previously, Vice President of Clinical Development at Biogen.
 Nancy has overseen the development of the numerous medicines including AVONEX, TYSABRI, VELCADE, ENTYVIO as well as multiple drugs currently in development.
 Under Nancy's leadership at Millennium, VELCADE became a mainstay of treatment for multiple myeloma and a billion-dollar commercial blockbuster.
 Nancy also built and advanced Millennium's promising pipeline of clinical-stage drug candidates for cancer and inflammatory diseases.
 Nancy started her career as a member of the faculty at Harvard Medical School and neurology staff at Massachusetts General Hospital (MGH).
 She trained in neurology and internal medicine at the MGH and graduated with a bachelor's degree in biology from Princeton.
 She is currently a member of the board of directors of Seattle Genetics, the Biotechnology Innovation Organization (BIO) and the Damon Runyon Foundation.